 A Special version of the 9" arm tube called PRECISION is supplied with a wide cartridge mounting platform having the underside precision ground for perfect contact with especially wide cartridges.

 Also 12" armtubes are available.
-They are available only with the narrow headshell such as the one on the standard 9" armtubes.
+They are available only with the narrow headshell such as the one on the narrow 9" armtubes.
 PRECISION armtubes and 12" armtubes are available only with red and blue color codes.

 Top: Model DP-6 with the Precision armtube.
 Bottom: Model UP-4 with regular armtube.